schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

   - basePath - text for the basePath entry
   - appendVersionToPath - if true the versions is append to an additional configured basePath
   - destFileName - name of the generated file (!)
   - removeEmptyLines - if set, then empty lines will be removed before file is written

+### JSON Schema related
+* json_schema - creates a new JSON schema from the existing one - don't make much sense, but good for debugging
+  - destFileName - name of the generated file
+  - removeEmptyLines - if set, then empty lines will be removed before file is written

+* hist_model - extends the current schema with data for entry history
+  - destFileName - name of the generated file
+  - removeEmptyLines - if set, then empty lines will be removed before file is written

 ### Base generators
 * multifiles - creates multiple files from model and extra given template
   - includeExtTypes - also use external type to generate files